icon

 What Is The Best Rib?

-Let’s talk Ribs.
+Let’s talk, Ribs.
 What’s your favorite?
 Pork Spare Ribs?
 Beef Short Ribs?
 Back Ribs?
-No matter your preference, we can all agree that Ribs are delicious!
-In this piece, we’re going to compare 3 types of beef ribs and their pork counterpart that are a little bit more common.
+No matter your preference, we can all agree that ribs are delicious!
+In this piece, we’re going to compare 3 types of beef ribs and their pork counterparts that are a little bit more common.

 Why does everyone love Beef Ribs?